Klosmi/html-basics/JS-basic.md

     // 25
     ```

-- it can et even short, a one liner, by leaving out completely the parenthesis.
+- it can be even shorter, a one liner, by leaving out completely the parenthesis.
 Good for short codes.
 *If the return is long, maybe don't use it on one line, to make it readable.*
   - eg.:
     ```